Bernie backs Obama on Syria and war

-“In a statement to the Washington Post, Vermont Senator Bernie Sanders declared his support for the Obama administration’s current policy of bombing Islamic State of Iraq and Syria (ISIS).
+“In a statement to the Washington Post, Vermont Senator Bernie Sanders declared his support for the Obama administration’s policy of bombing the Islamic States of Iraq and Syria (ISIS).

-…In directly aligning himself with the foreign policy of the Obama White House in the Middle East, Sanders underscored that he is not running as an “antiwar” candidate or offering any alternative to the policy of increasing military aggression by American imperialism around the world.
+…In directly aligning himself with the Middle East foreign policy of the Obama White House, Sanders underscored that he was not running as an “antiwar” candidate or offering any alternative to the policy of increasing military aggression via American imperialism around the world.

-…Until recently, Sanders had not commented on any foreign policy question, confining his campaign entirely to domestic issues, particularly the growing economic inequality.
+…For most of his campaign, Sanders did not comment on any foreign policy question, confining his campaign entirely to domestic issues, particularly the growing economic inequality.
 But he did not focus on the cause of this disparity, mililtary spending.

 The cure is courage.
 Fear-mongering is an excuse, not a reason.
-If we want real change next November and beyond, we must continue our struggle with our words, ideas, music and arts… and these struggles must occur in the streets, in marches, rallies and revolutionary acts in our homes, lives, and in the voting booth.”
+If we want real change we must continue our struggle with words, ideas, music and the arts.
+These struggles must occur in the streets, in marches, rallies and revolutionary acts in our homes, lives, and in the voting booth.

 Based on his responses during the first debate and statements posted on his website, Sanders is clearly not the antiwar candidate he claims to be.